AntoBrandi/Arduino-Bot/README.md

 ```sh
 sudo apt-get install ros-kinetic-moveit
 ```
-* Install VS Code and Platform IO extension on your PC in order to build and load the Arduino code on the device
+* Install VS Code and Arduino IDE on your PC in order to build and load the Arduino code on the device

 ### Installation